Horror's Heart: Reception

-In the December 1996 edition of Arcane (Issue #14), Steve Faragher criticized the cover art as "tacky", but said the adventure waiting inside was "a shiny little gem," praising the "elegance of thought that has gone into its design [that] leads the players deeper and deeper into an intricate web of competition, paranoia, deceit and deadly evil — in other words, everything you could ever want from a game of Call of Cthulhu."
+In the Christmas 1996 edition of Arcane (Issue #14), Steve Faragher criticized the cover art as "tacky", but said the adventure waiting inside was "a shiny little gem," praising the "elegance of thought that has gone into its design [that] leads the players deeper and deeper into an intricate web of competition, paranoia, deceit and deadly evil — in other words, everything you could ever want from a game of Call of Cthulhu."
 Faragher's only complaint was "that the writing style is a little complex which [...] can make the campaign a bit difficult to get a clear grip on, especially in the early stages.
 He concluded by giving the adventure an excellent rating of 9 out of 10, saying, "Horror's Heart is a fine example of why Call of Cthulhu remains one of the most popular roleplaying games ever created."

 In the October 1997 edition of Dragon (Issue #240), Rick Swan thought that this book showcased "all the elements that make Call of Cthulhu so electrifying."
 Swan called the plot "compelling", the locales "eerie", and the adversaries "mind-boggling".
 He also thought the "well-staged encounters" and a "surplus of gamemastering tips" made these scenarios "a snap to run."
 Swan's only criticism was "the limp finale, disappointing after such a provocative build-up," saying it "prevents Horror’s Heart from achieving classic status."
 He concluded by giving this adventure an excellent rating of 5 out of 6.